All Products

 Specifies whether to configure alerting for the data migration task.
 If the task fails or the migration latency exceeds the specified threshold, the alert contacts receive notifications.
 Valid values:

-8. Optional.
-Click Next: Configure Database and Table Fields to configure the Type, Primary Key Column, and Distribution Key parameters for the tables that you want to migrate to the AnalyticDB for MySQL V3.0 cluster.
+4. Optional.
+After you complete the preceding configuration, click Next: Configure Database and Table Fields and configure the Type, Primary Key Column, Distribution Key, and partition key parameters such as Partition Key, Partitioning Rules, and Partition Lifecycle for the corresponding tables in the destination AnalyticDB for MySQL V3.0 cluster.

 Note

-• This step is available only if you select Schema Migration when you configure the objects to be migrated for the task.
-You can set the Definition Status parameter to All and modify the database and table fields.
+• This step is available only if you select Schema Migration when you configure the objects to be migrated.
+You can set the Definition Status parameter to All and modify the fields.

 • In the Primary Key Column field, you can specify multiple columns to form a composite primary key.
-In this case, you must specify one or more primary key columns as the Distribution Key columns.
+In this case, you must specify one or more primary key columns as the Distribution Key and Partition Key.
 For more information, see CREATE TABLE.

 • To view the parameters to be specified when you call the relevant API operation to configure the DTS task, move the pointer over Next: Save Task Settings and Precheck and click Preview OpenAPI parameters.